bicicow03/AI-RAG-Agent/README.md

 AI Chatbot Agent for Notion

 Key functions:

-1.Ability so summerise prolonged conversations to ensure efficient memory usage 2.Websearch tool to ensure information is accurate and up to date 3.Retrieve and query any information in the Notion Database 4.Ability to edit/update Notion Database
+1. Ability so summerise prolonged conversations to ensure efficient memory usage
+2. Websearch tool to ensure information is accurate and up to date
+3. Retrieve and query any information in the Notion Database
+4. Ability to edit/update Notion Database

 Link to notion database page: https://www.notion.so/192dbce6201c80e490b9df38dd0af15c?v=192dbce6201c806eb49a000c89ab4dc5&pvs=4